marymar/vue-harry-potter-quiz-workshop/workshop-steps/step3.md

 },
 ```

-Now we are able to use this loaded questions and to enhance the `initQuizStage` and to use this data and provide the first question to the user.
+Now we're able to use these loaded questions to enhance the `initQuizStage` and use this data to provide the first question to the user.

 Will start to replace the image we use so far in the Quiz component to be changed dynamically in terms of the question we are showing.